GlobalFishingWatch/paper-industrial-activity/nnets/vessels/README.md

 # Vessel classification and length regression model

-A neural network to classify dual-channel SAR thumbnails into "vessel" or "noise" and estimate the vessel's length.
+A neural network to classify objects in dual-channel SAR thumbnails as "vessels" or "noise" and estimate their length.

 _See paper for further description of the data and the train-validation-test cycle._: